The Great Smoky Mountains National Park is the most visited national park in the country, with an estimated 12.5 million

 After 26 years of running a water circus in Wisconsin Dells, Tommy Bartlett set his sights on Pigeon Forge for a second location, but this act would be short-lived.

 The company purchased 110 acres of farmland and built a 20-foot dam that would hold 8.5 million gallons of water to form the man-made lake.
-The show ran for four years, from 1978 until 1982.
+The show ran for four years.

 Though the stint was brief, the show has been fondly remembered by those lucky enough to catch it.

 The water circus featured a range of acts, including a water-skiing clown named Aqua, trapeze acts from helicopters and even a contortionist.

 Water skiers from all over the country would come to perform at the water circus in Pigeon Forge.
-Tommy Bartlett himself was said to personally direct and oversee the acts.
+Reportedly, Tommy Bartlett himself directed and oversaw the acts himself.

 What happened to Tommy Bartlett’s Water Circus?

 Reportedly, the company sold the attraction in Pigeon Forge to finance Tommy Bartlett’s Robot World, which inevitably became The Tommy Bartlett Exploratory.
 The Exploratory is still open in Wisconsin Dells.

 The Tommy Bartlett Show, a water skiing circus act, ran for nearly 70 years in Wisconsin Dells, but is reportedly permanently closed after financial hardships from 2020.

 As for the land in Pigeon Forge, the canopy is still rusting in place on Sugar Hollow Road.
-The lake has been filled, and Life Changers International Church sits nearby.
+The lake has been filled.
+Life Changers International Church sits nearby.

 1. Ghost Town in the Sky in Maggie Valley, NC